 - 8 oz cream cheese, (at room temperature [approx. 1 ½ cup or 227 grams])

 - 6 cherry tomatoes, (optional, see notes)

-- 2 Tbsp chives, chopped (optional, see notes)
+- 2 tablespoon chives, chopped (optional, see notes)

-- 1 Tbsp curly parsley, minced (optional, see notes)
+- 1 tablespoon curly parsley, minced (optional, see notes)

 - Making shrimp layer: Pour in shrimp, butter, and salt in the food processor bowl.
 Process until you obtain a uniform paste.
 Set aside.

 - Making egg layer: Mix eggs and mayo until combined.
 Set aside.

 - Making the avocado layer: Mash the avocado, leaving small chunks.
 Season with lime juice, and salt and pepper to taste.
 Set aside.